AICoE/elyra-aidevsecops-tutorial/README.md

 At the end of this tutorial you will be able to spawn images from [JupyterHub][1], manage dependencies for Jupyter Notebook using [Project Thoth][2] extension for dependency management on JupyterLab, learn about `overlays` concept, setup [AICoE CI][3] and [Kebechet Bot][4] to automate creation of images for overlays and maintenance of software stacks.
 Then you will learn how to create and run an [Elyra][5] AI pipeline with [Kubeflow Pipelines][6] using the images created.
 Finally, you will learn how to leverage [ArgoCD][7] and deploy AI model automatically.

 The demo application selected for this tutorial is the `MNIST Classification`.
 The `MNIST Dataset` is described [here](http://yann.lecun.com/exdb/mnist/).
-During the tutorial you will notice variants of the same application (e.g. using [Neural Magic](https://neuralmagic.com/) tools).

 ## Where you will run this tutorial?